sendgrid/wordpress/README.md

 ![screenshot-12](/assets/screenshot-12.png)

 ## Changelog

+**1.10.9**
+* Added pagination on multisite settings page
+* Fixed an FAQ link
+* Changed a class method to protected for extensibility (user contribution)
+* Added some CSS classes for subscription widget (user contribution)
+* Added warning when API Key doesn't have statistics permissions
+* The statistics page will not show up in menu or dashboard when API key does not have stats permissions

 **1.10.8**
 * Fixed an XSS vulnerability in the settings forms that would allow other admins to inject scripts